Cauch-BS/VaxPress/README.md

 More information on how to use the IDT API is available at [SciTools API site](https://sg.idtdna.com/pages/tools/apidoc).
 Note the maximum number of allowed API requests per minute is 500, so it is generally not recommended that you use a population greater than 500 when using the IDT compleity score.

+For more information as to how to use the IDT complexity score, see the **Usage** section.

 ### Conda

 Alternatively, you may also install VaxPress via a conda package: